jlcmes/RobotC-VEX-Bilingual-Commands/README.md

 This template is preconfigured with the same elements that the POE PLTW Testbed, but with two improvements to make it cheaper:
 * no flashlight (you can always add it after)
-* motors left and right are connected to motor ports 1 and 10 (you do not need extra motor controllers anymore!)
+* motors left and right are connected to motor ports 1 and 10 (you do not need extra motor controllers anymore!).
+Note that the leftmotor on 1 needs to be have the color red facing out and the rightmotor on 10 with the red cable facing in).

 IMPORTANT: This is a work in progress, but it works, check this video: https://www.youtube.com/watch?v=J2ObpWRXe2s